gauravkumarchhipa/Ecommerce-cloneusing-reactjs/README.md

 "react-rating-stars-component": "^2.2.0",
 "react-router-dom": "^6.8.1"
 # Description
-This React web app in Ecommerce app in react-router-dom, helmet, icons, react-image-zoom usese.
-This Web is is eccomerce react app demo created.
+ This React web app in Ecommerce app in react-router-dom, helmet, icons, react-image-zoom uses.
+This Web is is Ecommerce react app demo created.